-Erie Niagara AHEC and the University at Buffalo School of Public Health and Health Professions hosts an annual summer camp to expose high school students to public health topics and careers.
-The free, week long camp offers students the opportunity to learn about topics such as:
+Erie Niagara AHEC and the University at Buffalo School of Public Health and Health Professions host an annual summer camp to expose high school students to public health topics and careers.
+The free, week-long camp offers students the opportunity to learn about topics such as:

 - Applying to college and writing a personal statement